 We also have a separate change room for special needs students (key can be obtained from Reception).

 How does your direct debit payment system work?

 We offer the flexibility and convenience of monthly direct debit payments.

 Direct debits are processed on the 1st of each month (or the next available business day) and families are only debited for the number of lessons in that month.
 No fees are charged for school and public holidays.

-You can view or download a copy of our Direct Debit Request Form and this term's Direct Debit Fee Schedule here:
+You can view or download a copy of our Direct Debit Request Form and this year's Direct Debit Fee Schedule here:

 What are your term dates for 2020?